 If you haven’t tried it, try it!
 You will probably become addicted, like myself, but if not, you will never say, “It’s too late for me.”
 You’ll know one way or the other if you love it or not.
 No regrets.

-Kiting has created opportunities for me to travel to places like Puerto Rico, Aruba, Dominican Republic, Bonaire, North Carolina, Brazil and most recently to Turks and Caicos for a few months.
+Kiting has created opportunities for me to travel to places like Puerto Rico, Aruba, Dominican Republic, Bonaire, North Carolina, Brazil, Turks and Caicos for a few months and Miami for six months.
 Each trip has been in the company of the most amazing people I could ever want to call my friends.
 Each trip is different.
 Each trip is magical.

 There many more places I hope to go.
 I would love to kite in the British Virgin Islands with Richard Branson (you might have heard of him.)
 Costa Rico is on the bucket list.
 For reasons even I don’t fully understand, I want to test my stamina and kite down the coast of Brazil.
 It may sound ridiculous, but it’s not.
 The ocean changes constantly.
 The waves change.
 I can only describe it as being like a bit like Hershey Park in Pennsylvania, where you will discover say, 50 different types of thrills on 50 different types roller coasters.
 That’s what the ocean is like.